pieberrykinnie/second-year-guide/8-building-your-resume.md

 	- Portfolio of personal projects
 		- Could be in the form of a website

-> **DO NOT** include your full home address.
+> **⚠️ Do not** include your full home address.
 If the job is local, listing your city and province is sufficient.

 ---
 ### Education